 Atrial fibrillation (AF or AFib) is an abnormality in the heart rhythm, which involves irregular and often rapid beating of the heart.
 Symptoms may include heart palpitations, dizziness, fainting, fatigue, shortness of breath, and chest pain.
 Atrial fibrillation treatment may include medication or procedures like cardioversion or ablation to normalize the heart rate.
-Read more: Atrial Fibrillation (AFib, AF) Article
+Read more: Atrial Fibrillation (AFib) Article

 Multimedia: Slideshows, Images & Quizzes

 High Blood Pressure (Hypertension): Symptoms, Causes, Treatments

 What causes high blood pressure (hypertension)?
 Know the warning signs and symptoms of high blood pressure.
 Read about high blood...

 Atrial Fibrillation: Heart Symptoms, Diagnosis, & AFib Treatment